 Add nuts to your desserts

 Passing up dessert is difficult, especially over the holiday season.
 By adding nuts to your dessert, you are adding protein (and fiber).
-Protein causes the stomach to empty more slowly, which will decrease the rate in which sugar is absorbed into the blood.
-Therefore, adding protein will help you feel fuller faster, and will help keep your blood sugar from spiking.
+Protein causes the stomach to empty more slowly, which will decrease the rate in which sugar is absorbed into the blood stream.
+Therefore, adding protein will help you feel full faster, and will help keep your blood sugar from spiking.
 As stated above, with spiking blood sugar will also lead to crashing blood sugar, which may lead to you to grabbing that midnight piece of pumpkin pie to satisfy your sweet tooth.
 So, add some walnuts to your pumpkin pie, or opt for the pecan pie.

 Alcohol in moderation